markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 32 files with 5,497 lines of code that haven’t been ported, so there is still long way to go.
+There are 30 files with 4,753 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 16 October 2020

+- Port `ContentExtractor` from `ContentExtractor.java`

 ### 14 October 2020